WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Kirchhoffs_Voltage_Law/index.md

 In this case, the total resistance (series resistances are additive), is `20Ω`, therefore the current is:

 ```
+Given:
+I = V / R

+Therefore:
 I = 5V / 20Ω = 0.25A = 250mA
 ```

+So each resistor sees `0.25A` of current.

 Now, recalling Ohm's law solved for voltage (`V = I * R`), we can calculate the voltage drop for that current at each resistor: